-Sri Lanka remains a lower-middle-income country; GDP per capita is below the average for emerging Asian countries.
+Sri Lanka remains a lower-middle-income country; GDP per capita is well below the average for emerging Asian countries.
 Measures of the business climate, growth and creditworthiness are also below the regional average.
 Public debt and balance of payments problems, political risks, security and geopolitical issues and environmental risks all remain prominent challenges.
-Amid these challenges, a highly literate population, diversified economy and moderately strong institutions support robust growth and investment potential.
+Amid these challenges, the country has a highly literate population, diversified economy and moderately strong institutions.

-Beyond the pandemic, growth potential hinges on attracting more foreign investment, diversifying trade and reviving tourism.
+Long run growth potential hinges on Sri Lanka attracting more foreign investment, diversifying trade and reviving tourism.
 Sri Lanka's strategic location on key shipping routes, as well as its expanded port capacity, position it well to benefit from increased trade, particularly in South Asia.
-Effective implementation of reforms to facilitate trade and investment would boost competitiveness and support longer-term growth.
+Effective implementation of IMF-led structural reforms to facilitate trade and investment would boost competitiveness and support longer-term growth.

-Sri Lanka was Australia’s 42nd largest trading partner in 2020.
-Total goods and services trade amounted to $1.3 billion in 2020, about 0.2% of Australia’s total trade portfolio.
-The COVID-19 pandemic disrupted bilateral trade over the past two years.
-Goods exports to Sri Lanka consist mostly of vegetables, wheat, paper and paperboard, motor vehicles and milk.
-Goods imports from Sri Lanka are made up of mostly of clothing, textiles and tea.
+Sri Lanka is Australia’s 47th largest trading partner.
+Total goods and services trade amounted to $1.3 billion in 2021.
+Exports to Sri Lanka consist mostly of education-related travel, wheat and vegetables.
+Imports from Sri Lanka are made up mostly of clothing, textiles and tea.

-The COVID-19 pandemic and associated international travel restrictions disproportionately hurt services trade over the past two years.
 Before the pandemic, Sri Lankan students studying in Australia had been increasing significantly from a low level.
-Enrolments remained broadly stable in 2020.
-This is partly because many Australian education providers that operate in Sri Lanka, including Monash University, the Australian College of Business and Technology and the Royal Melbourne Institute of Technology all offer distance learning programs.
+Enrolments remained above 2018 levels through the pandemic.
+This is partly because many Australian education providers that operate in Sri Lanka, including Monash University, the Australian College of Business and Technology and the Royal Melbourne Institute of Technology, all offer remote learning programs.

-As in education, Sri Lanka had been a growing market for Australian tourism prior to the pandemic.
-The launch of direct flights between the two countries in 2017 further boosted Sri Lankan demand for Australian tourism; more than 40,000 Sri Lankans visited Australia in 2018 and 2019 before the pandemic cut arrivals from 2020 to 2022.
+As in education, Sri Lanka had been a growing market for Australian tourism before the pandemic.
+The launch of direct flights between the two countries in 2017 boosted Sri Lankan demand for Australian tourism; more than 40,000 Sri Lankans visited Australia in 2018 and 2019 before the pandemic cut arrivals from 2020 to 2022.
 The recovery in tourism has been steady; by October 2022, tourism arrivals had recovered to around 45% of their pre-pandemic level.
 Another year of open international borders and pent-up demand for travel should support further recovery in tourism, and broader services exports, in 2023.

 Bilateral investment between Sri Lanka and Australia remains small.
 Australia’s development program will support Sri Lanka’s efforts to enhance health security and advance economic development.